National Debt Relief Review 2023

 - Taxes: Anytime a debt over $600 is forgiven, the IRS considers this taxable income.
 So even in the event of a successful debt settlement, whatever the amount that is saved with then be taxed.
 One potential exception is if a borrower is insolvent, meaning their liabilities exceed their total assets at the time the company settles the debt.
 While the taxes will be less significant than paying the whole amount it could still be quite a large amount of money depending on the size of the debt and could get the borrower in trouble with the IRS should they fail to pay.

-The Takeaway: National Debt Relief is a debt settlement company that negotiates with creditors and lenders in order to help lower the amount of debt their clients owe.
+National Debt Relief is a debt settlement company that negotiates with creditors and lenders in order to help lower the amount of debt their clients owe.
 While risky and not without consequences millions of people have successfully used this service to save money while getting out of debt.

 Any time someone is attempting to achieve debt settlement it can be very risky.
 Many people often attempt this process on their own with varying degrees of success.